cancianilorenzo/solutionSphere/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/Y8bW3OQP)
-# Exam #1234: "Exam Title"
+# Exam #1: "Ticketing System"
-## Student: s123456 LASTNAME FIRSTNAME
+## Student: s317836 CANCIANI LORENZO

 ## React Client Application Routes

-- Route `/`: page content and purpose
+- Route `/`: Homepage, shows the list of all tickets.
+Logged users can also add ticket and see responses.
-- Route `/something/:param`: page content and purpose, param specification
-- ...
+- Route `/login`: Login form, allows users to login.
+After a successful login, the user is redirected to the main route ("/").
+- Route `/create`: Ticket creation page, allows an authenticated user to create a ticket.
+- Route `*`: Page for nonexisting URLs (Not Found page) that allow the user to move to `/login` with a click.

 ## API Server